DiffuseHyperion/opencomputer-scripts/compact-claustrophobia/miniaturization/README.md

 ## Setup
-Follow the picture below, this should fit perfectly in your 9x9 cube You can add a crafter from refined storage into the input chest, and an importer at the output chest for autocrafting
+Follow the picture below, this should fit perfectly in your 9x9 cube You can add a crafter from refined storage into the input chest, and an importer at the output chest for easy autocrafting.

 ![Setup](setup.png)

 ## Recipes
 There are some default recipes in the repository.
 If you want to make more, heres an example and breakdown of how the recipes work:
+Included recipes:
+  - Ender pearl
+  - Compact machine walls
+  - Small compact machine
+  - Normal compact machine

 ```
 local OBI = "minecraft:obsidian"
 local RSB = "minecraft:redstone_block"